The basics of the 401(k) and Roth coverage test

 Numerical nondiscrimination test

 There are two ways a plan can pass this test.
-The first is to have a coverage ratio that’s greater than or equal to the safe harbor percentage, which is determined by the IRS based on the NHCE concentration percentage.
+Option one is to have a coverage ratio that’s greater than or equal to the safe harbor percentage, which the IRS determines based on the NHCE concentration percentage.
 The NHCE concentration percentage is determined by dividing the number of nonexcludable NHCEs by the number of all nonexcludable employees.

 Under the second option, the plan must have a coverage ratio that’s greater than or equal to the unsafe harbor percentage, also set by the IRS, and pass a facts and circumstances test, which is a series of questions designed to make sure NHCEs are being treated fairly.

 The higher the NHCE concentration, the lower the safe and unsafe harbor percentages will be.
-In essence, the more NHCEs covered by the plan, the easier it is to pass this test.
+In essence, the more NHCEs the plan covers, the easier it is to pass this test.

 Examples of IRS safe harbor and unsafe harbor percentages |